h digitalfootprint web 728x90

 image

 The town of Chesterfield began as a Des Moines suburb in 1882 after being a part of the William Lamb farm.
-Lamb came to the area in 1843 and grew many of the food crops for the soldiers located at Fort Des Moines 2, after contracting with Capt.
+Lamb came to the area in 1843 and grew many of the food crops for the soldiers located at Fort Des Moines 2 after contracting with Capt.
 James Allen.
 Chesterfield School was built around 1890, about the time Chesterfield was annexed by the city of Des Moines.
 Talks began around 1913 to add seventh and eighth grades to the school, and its name was changed to Scott in honor of W.A.
 Scott, who donated the land where the state Capitol is located.
 He is the only person buried on the Capitol grounds.
 The Maury Street location has been used for many purposes, including a streetcar turnaround.
 In 1951, 46 single-story concrete block houses were built to replace shacks that were located by the old city dump.
 The school has been used for food stamp distribution services and other community activities.
 The city bought the building in 1975 for $1 and built greenhouses in 2005 for the city horticultural department.
-That is now closed and the building is no longer being used.
+Those are now closed and the building is no longer being used.

 Butler Apartments (Gas Lamp): 1501 Grand Ave./510 15th St.